DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 ### 4.1.1.
 Theoretical Value

-What I found most surprising: Vietnamese diacritic errors in the Ideogram4 setup are not what I initially expected.
-I went in assuming the text encoder was globally blind to diacritics.
+What was found most surprising: Vietnamese diacritic errors in the Ideogram4 setup are not what was initially expected.
+The initial assumption was that the text encoder was globally blind to diacritics.
 The probes showed otherwise: Qwen3-VL retains diacritic signal in many cases.
 The real problem is the DiT not always binding that signal to the correct glyph geometry.
-This distinction changes the strategy: instead of retraining the text encoder, I get better results by adjusting the DiT at modules that influence character geometry.
+This distinction changes the strategy: instead of retraining the text encoder, better results come from adjusting the DiT at modules that influence character geometry.

-I also found that single-word and multi-word are related but genuinely distinct problems.
+It was also found that single-word and multi-word are related but genuinely distinct problems.
 A checkpoint that writes single words reasonably well can still fail badly on two-line layouts.
 If the goal is long sentences, direct training on multi-word layouts is not optional; it is necessary.

 ### 4.1.2.
 Practical Value

 This work delivers a reproducible technical pipeline for Vietnamese calligraphy image generation.
 It covers data creation from the target font, coverage checking at the tokenizer level, LoRA fine-tuning, checkpoint conversion, checkpoint averaging, evaluation rendering with fixed seeds, and manual word-level inspection.
 Every component is kept reproducible because this problem is extremely sensitive to seeds, checkpoints, and prompt formatting.

 The compound error reduction from 56/168 to 4/168 shows the pipeline can produce checkpoints that actually work for multi-word calligraphy.
-Beyond the numbers, I see this as a foundation for applications in graphic design, personalized greeting images, digital cultural preservation, and calligraphy education.
+Beyond the numbers, the work serves as a foundation for applications in graphic design, personalized greeting images, digital cultural preservation, and calligraphy education.

 ## 4.2.
 Summary of Key Results

 The improvement trajectory was clearer than expected.
 Attention-only LoRA stalled at 32–39/60; individual attention modules alone cannot fix the Vietnamese diacritic bottleneck.
 When the LoRA target was expanded to more DiT modules, the best single checkpoint climbed to 48/60.
 Averaging compatible checkpoints then produced `soup567` at 52/60.

 The harder lesson: single-word performance does not automatically transfer to multi-word images.
-My single-word gold checkpoint still produced many errors on two-line layouts.
+The single-word gold checkpoint still produced many errors on two-line layouts.
 After compound bridge training, a follow-up at learning rate `3e-5`, and a light 90/10 soup with the Gold4 milestone, errors on Eval28 dropped from 56/168 to 4/168.
 The remaining errors cluster in a few difficult diacritic pairs, no longer a global collapse.

 ## 4.3.
 Current Limitations

-I want to be honest about what this work does not yet do.
+The limitations should be noted transparently.
 The most immediate constraint is the cost of manual evaluation: images are scored by hand, which is reliable for calligraphy but slow.
 The Eval28 panel enables quick iteration, and seed 7000 enables fair comparison (after seed confounding was discovered), but stronger statistical conclusions need larger benchmarks and more seeds.

 Style coverage is narrow.
 Only Thu Phap Thanh Cong Unicode was tested; generalization to other fonts is untested.
 Training data comes from digital calligraphy fonts, which gives control over orthography and diacritics but cannot capture the materiality of real hand-written calligraphy: paper texture, ink bleeding, imperfect pressure, the artist's personal layout.